Mountain Biking

 Les Arcs Bike Park

-Beginners to mountain biking should start with the fun trail in the Mille8 centre at the bottom of the Les Villard’s telecabin in Arc 1800.
+Beginners to mountain biking should start with the fun trail in the Mille8 centre at the bottom of the Les Villard’s telecabine in Arc 1800.
 Here you can enjoy forest and meadow trails for a fun ride.
 Endurance riders can tackle one of 5 endurance routes amounting to 68km in distance.
 Other routes include; 8 downhill rides, 2 cross country circuits, 1 fun trail and 7 links.
 A freestyle zone can be found in Arc 1600 alongside 7 practice parks from beginner to advanced.

 Route 66 – One of the world’s longest enduro trails